bulwarkzero/repoman/README.md

 ## Options

-Genie is already integrated with [Optimus\Bruno](https://github.com/esbenp/bruno).
+Repoman is already integrated with [Bulwark\Dream](https://github.com/bulwark1374/dream).
-See Bruno documentation for more information.
+See Dream documentation for more information.
 The `$options` key given by all get-methods takes the following format:

 Parameter | Value type | Description
 --------- | ---------- | -----------
-includes | array | Array of relationships to eager load sort | array | Array of sorting rules, e.g. `[['key' => 'username', 'direction' => 'ASC']]` filter_groups | array | See Bruno documentation
+includes | array | Array of relationships to eager load sort | array | Array of sorting rules, e.g. `[['key' => 'username', 'direction' => 'ASC']]` filter_groups | array | See Dream documentation
 limit | int | Rows per page
 page | int | The page to start from (use with limit)

-*Note:* If you use the controller of Bruno it will automatically parse the request's query string into the correct format.
+*Note:* If you use the controller of Dream it will automatically parse the request's query string into the correct format.

 ## API